 Our senior leadership team consists of the executives in charge of Facilities Services' internal units.
 They are:

-- Gerald McGillian is assistant vice president of FS operations, and oversees the campus and residential services, operations and maintenance and the engineering and utilities sub-units within FS.
-The Operations unit works to ensure safe, attractive and well-functioning facilities for the campus and its visitors.
+Gerald McGillian is assistant vice president of operations, and oversees the campus and residential services, operations and maintenance and the engineering and utilities sub-units within Facilities Services.
+The operations unit works to ensure our campus faciities and landscape is safe, attractive and well-functioning for our students, faculty, staff and visitors.
 Gerald joined the University in 2014 from the University of Pennsylvania, where as the director of facility trades he manged the operation and maintenance of various building systems, central utilities, and grounds.
 Gerald holds both his Bachelor of Science and Master of Science in mechanical engineering from Drexel University.

 Arleta Porter joined the University in 2007 and serves as executive director of finance and business services.
 She provides leadership and management direction in the areas of financial management, human resources, strategic communications, administrative services, and special initiatives.
 Arleta has nearly three decades of experience in finance, accounting and management across a wide range of industries.
 She has previously served as chief financial officer of the Chicago Children’s Museum, comptroller for the Chicago Park District, division controller for L’Oréal, and in many other financial and managerial roles.
 Arleta earned a Master of Business Administration in Organizational Behavior and Management from the University of Houston, and a Bachelor of Arts in Economics and Accounting from Spelman College.